 - Host, participate in and/or promote our local Ovarian Cycle rides which raise money for research

-- Consider funding an OCRA Community Partner research grant, either on your own or with other Community Partner organizations we match you with
+- Consider funding an OCRA Community Partners research grant, either on your own or with other Community Partner organizations we match you with

 - Share your stories with us, and we might feature them in our Community Partner e-newsletter.